ibm-cloud-docs/bandwidth-metering/faqs.md

 {: #price-points}
 {: faq}

-* Public bandwidth egress (or bandwidth allocation) pricing depends on regions as indicated in **Pricing plans by region** on the [Bandwidth packages from IBM Cloud](https://www.ibm.com/cloud/bandwidth){: external} website.
+* Public bandwidth egress (or bandwidth allocation) pricing depends on regions.
+To learn more, visit [Bandwidth packages from IBM Cloud](https://www.ibm.com/cloud/bandwidth){: external} and contact a specialist.
 * Public bandwidth usage over GB allocation is charged per GB.

 ## What IMS permissions do I need to view and change bandwidth allocations (or add and remove devices to and from bandwidth pools)?